 3. Financial Stewardship: Manage the District’s financial resources in a responsible manner.

 - Maintain fair, effective, and legitimate rates and fees that are sufficient for meeting operating and capital needs while providing for adequate reserves

-- Engage the community to increase visibility of District activities and advance public awareness on water matters
+- Engage the community to increase the visibility of District activities and advance public awareness on water matters

 - Identify, develop and strengthen strategic alliances, both private and public

 5. Organizational Vitality: Commit to recruiting and retaining the highest quality employees and board members.